 Equality is not about benefiting some people at the expense of others - equality benefits everyone.
-In an effort to ensure that marginalised groups are given equal opportunity this Policy will prioritise the following groups
+In an effort to ensure that marginalised groups are given equal opportunity this policy will prioritise the following groups.

-- Disabled persons The Downley School follows the social model of disability which means that we understand that the barriers to disabled persons securing equality are due to the physical environment and people's attitudes.
-Disabled people include those with physical and sensory impairment (difficulties), learning disabilities, mental illness, long term illness all of which are substantial - With regard to age the focus of The Downley School is on older persons (over 60) and younger people - With regard to race equality The Downley School accepts the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: "A racist incident is any incident which is perceived to be racist by the victim or any other - person"
+- Disabled persons We follow the social model of disability which means that we understand that the barriers to disabled persons securing equality are due to the physical environment and people's attitudes.
+Disabled people include those with physical and sensory impairment (difficulties), learning disabilities, mental illness, long term illness all of which are substantial. - Regarding age our focus is on older persons (over 60) and younger people.

-With regard to sexual orientation The Downley School refers to the LGB i.e. lesbians, gay and bisexual community as well as transgender people

-With regard to religion The Downley School actively supports the rights of all to practice their belief /non beliefs equally
+- Regarding race equality we accept the definition of a racist incident based on recommendation 12 of the Report of the Stephen Lawrence Enquiry: 'A racist incident is any incident which is perceived to be racist by the victim or any other person'. - With regard to sexual orientation The Downley School refers to the LGB i.e. lesbians, gay and bisexual community as well as transgender people. - With regard to religion The Downley School actively supports the rights of all to practice their belief /non beliefs equally.